|

 counting only dead and injured soldiers (e.g. in Iraq) that were attacked

-by women, and excluding from the statistics all those that were injured or
+by women, and excluding from the statistics all those who were injured or

 killed by men.)

-proper health services - with most of the health budgets being given over to
+services - with most of the health budgets being given over to fund the

 But the deaths of 120 women